eliranlevi/node-ts-boilerplate/README.md

 # Node-TypeScript boilerplate

-Preconfigured boilerplate for building Node.js applications using Express & TypeScript
+Preconfigured boilerplate for building Node.js applications using Express & TypeScript, MySQL with Objection (ORM) and Knex.

+## Goal

+Start building a Node.js server using SQL database and TypeScsipt in seconds.

 ## Usage